 On public-facing pages, Users can select their language by clicking the Language Picker in the top right corner of the page:

-When logged into the portal, Users can change their language from the Profile menu:
+When logged into the portal, Users can change their language using the globe icon in the utility nav in the top right corner of the portal.

 Once the User selects a language other than English, Channeltivity automatically downloads the language and applies translations to the page.
 Any content on the page that hasn't been translated will be added to the translation queue and downloaded the next time the page is loaded or refreshed.